-Magnetic profiles of collisionless shocks are rarely monotonic, even for low-Mach numbers (Greenstadt et al., 1975; Greenstadt et al., 1980; Russell et al., 1982a; Mellott and Greenstadt, 1984; Farris et al., 1993; Balikhin et al., 2008; Russell et al., 2009;

-- 15 Kajdič et al., 2012).
+Magnetic profiles of collisionless shocks are rarely monotonic, even for low-Mach numbers (Greenstadt et al., 1975; Greenstadt et al., 1980; Russell et al., 1982a; Mellott and Greenstadt, 1984; Farris et al., 1993; Balikhin et al., 2008; Russell et al., 2009; Kajdič et al., 2012).
 Since the peak value of the downstream oscillations increases with the increase of the Mach number, for a long time is was believed that overshoots are produced by ion reflection in super-critical shocks (Livesey et al., 1982; Russell et al., 1982b; Sckopke et al., 1983; Scudder et al., 1986; Mellott and Livesey, 1987).
-Eventually coherent downstream oscillations were observed at a very low-Mach number shock (Balikhin et al., 2008) with the Alfvenic Mach number of M = 1.3 and magnetic compression of $B_d/B_u = 1.3$.
-The oscillating trail behind the ramp exhibited all features expected - 20 for a supercritical shocks, like the largest first peak, spatially periodical peaks, and gradual decrease of the peak amplitude.
+Super-critical shocks are the shocks with the Mach number exceeding the critical Mach number (Edmiston and Kennel, 1984; Kennel, 1987), so that resistivity (Edmiston and Kennel, 1984) and thermal conductivity (Kennel, 1987) alone cannot provide necessary dissipation to sustain a shock.
+Eventually coherent downstream oscillations were observed at a very low-Mach number shock (Balikhin et al., 2008) with the Alfvenic Mach number of M=1.3 and magnetic compression of $B_d/B_u=1.3$.
+The oscillating trail behind the ramp exhibited all features expected for a supercritical shocks, like the largest first peak, spatially periodical peaks, and gradual decrease of the peak amplitude.
 Such oscillations, albeit often less ordered, were found to be common in low-Mach number shocks (Russell et al., 2009; Kajdič et al., 2012).
 They were successfully explained as a result of coherent ion gyration upon crossing the shock ramp and subsequent collisionless relaxation due to gyrophase mixing (Balikhin et al., 2008; Ofman et al., 2009; Ofman and Gedalin, 2013; Gedalin, 2015; Gedalin et al., 2015, 2018).
 It has been shown that the largest peak amplitude is determined mainly by the magnetic compression and cross-shock potential, while the damping rate of the oscillations is related to the upstream thermal-to-fluid speed ratio (Gedalin, 2015).
 Shapes of the downstream profile, like relative peaks of the first oscillations and steepness of the magnetic field increase up to the first peak, vary considerably among observed shocks, even subcritical ones.
-No sufficient attention has been devoted so far to the relation of the details of the magnetic oscillation pattern to the shock

-5 parameters and/or ion kinetics in the shock front.
+Sufficient attention has not been devoted so far to the relation of the details of the magnetic oscillation pattern to the shock parameters and ion kinetics in the shock front.
 In particular, amplitudes and positions of the first peaks, which are not yet distorted by gyrophase mixing, may provide information about the cross-shock potential as well about the ion transmission and reflection.